tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 };
 ```

-At this point we can `cargo run` and connect to the socket file with
+At this point we can `cargo run` and connect to the socket file from
-`socat - UNIX-CONNECT:/tmp/shell.sock`.
-But our shell still doesn't
+another terminal with `socat - UNIX-CONNECT:/tmp/wasm-shell.sock`.
+But
-_do_ anything other than echo back our results.
+our shell still doesn't _do_ anything other than echo back our
+results.
 Let's change that.

 ## Updating Host State from the Guest

 Earlier we'd glossed over the application state, so let's populate a
 `State` and a separate `StoreData` that contains the state and the
 `WasiCtx` for the WASM engine.
-This way the host application can also
-mess around with the `State` if it wants to without having to worry
-about WASM.
+The host application will use this same
+object to manipulate state from its side.
+This could even include a
+reference to your database connection if our application had one.

 ```rust
 struct State {